niananto/artificial-intelligence-3-2/Offline 03/readme.md

 ***
 ### To Do
 - [x] Same pair of nodes don't create another edge.
-- [ ] Average penalty is still faulty.
+- [x] Average penalty is still faulty.
 It's just adding one edge once but one edge may represent multiple students.
-- [ ] Also same edge is being calculated in the penalty twice.
+- [x] Also same edge is being calculated in the penalty twice.
+- [ ] Kempe Chain written.
+Don't know if it works for sure.